-Stimulus Efforts for State and Local Governments: The CARES Act includes a \$150 billion Coronavirus Relief Fund, which provides funds to states, tribal governments and local governments with populations exceeding 500,000 (local governments with smaller populations can receive monies from the amount allocated to their state).
-This money is intended for programs that are necessary expenditures incurred due to the public health emergency resulting from the pandemic.
-This money is not intended to be used to directly account for revenue shortfalls due to the COVID-19 pandemic, but it may indirectly assist with revenue shortfalls in cases where the expenses that are being covered by this fund would otherwise create a further budget shortfall.
-Because this money is targeted to larger governmental units, it is unlikely that the District will stand to benefit directly from this program.
+Stimulus Efforts for State and Local Governments: The CARES Act included a \$150 billion Coronavirus Relief Fund, which provided funds to states, tribal governments and local governments with populations exceeding 500,000 (local governments with smaller populations could receive monies from the amount allocated to their state).
+This money was intended for programs that were necessary expenditures incurred due to the public health emergency resulting from the pandemic.
+This money was not intended to be used to directly account for revenue shortfalls due to the COVID-19 pandemic, but it could indirectly assist with revenue shortfalls in cases where the expenses that were covered by this fund would otherwise create a further budget shortfall.

-The CARES Act also includes an Education Stabilization Fund, which provides \$30.75 billion for K-12 and higher education systems.
-There are three main forms of relief: \$13.2 billion for K-12 schools that will be administered on a state-by-state basis, \$14 billion for public and private colleges and universities, and \$3 billion in emergency relief that governors may distribute to schools, colleges and universities that have been particularly affected by COVID-19 and the ensuing crisis.
+The CARES Act also included an Education Stabilization Fund, which provided \$30.75 billion for K-12 and higher education systems.
+There were three main forms of relief: \$13.2 billion for K-12 schools that was administered on a state-by-state basis, \$14 billion for public and private colleges and universities, and \$3 billion in emergency relief that governors could distribute to schools, colleges and universities that were particularly affected by COVID-19 and the ensuing crisis.